Skip to main content

 Large format tiles (600x600mm and above, up to 1200x2400mm) are increasingly popular in Sydney homes, regardless of material:

-• Fewer grout lines: Creates a cleaner, more seamless appearance
+• Fewer grout lines: Creates a cleaner, more continuous appearance

 • Makes rooms feel larger: Continuous surface with minimal interruption